 - Double-click on the 'Handler Mappings' in the middle pane.

 - In the 'Actions' list, click on the 'Add Module Mapping' option to open the 'Add Module Mapping' dialog.

-- From the 'Module' drop-down select the module added in step 4.
+- In the 'Module' field, click on the drop-down arrow and select the module added in step 4.